 Most importantly, your extraction sites will fill with a blood clot, and stitches will dissolve in three or four days.
 The blood clot is vital to healing, so you will need to avoid smoking, drinking through a straw, and brushing the extraction site for about four days.
 If the blood clot dislodges, a painful condition called dry socket can occur, requiring further treatment.

-When Dr. Crockett instructs you to resume regular brushing and flossing, take special care not to disturb the extraction site.
+When Dr. Bousaba instructs you to resume regular brushing and flossing, take special care not to disturb the extraction site.
 You should also begin rinsing your mouth with salt water after meals, at least a few times each day.
 If your lips dry out, simply apply lip balm.

 Contact Us Today